trein/ece1778-a3/README.md

 ECE1778 A3
 ==========

-Android app following the requirements of ECE1778 assignment 3.
+iOS app following the requirements of ECE1778 assignment 3.

 Requirements
 ------------